burke/zeus/contributing.md

 You will need a working Go toolchain.
 You can get one from http://golang.org/doc/install.

 To be able to fully-build Zeus, you will also need to install a couple additional Go runtimes.
 See http://dave.cheney.net/2012/09/08/an-introduction-to-cross-compilation-with-go.
-Go currently builds for darwin/amd64, linux/amd64, and linux/386.
+Zeus currently builds for darwin/amd64, linux/amd64, and linux/386.

 ## Step 2: Paths, etc.

-You should check out this repository into $GOPATH/github.com/burke/zeus.
-Often $GOPATH will be set to ~/go, but this is configurable.
+You should check out this repository into `$GOPATH/github.com/burke/zeus`.
+Often `$GOPATH` will be set to `~/go`, but this is configurable.
 If you've just installed Go, you'll have to set this up yourself in your shell config.
 The Go site [has documentation on this](http://golang.org/doc/code.html).

 ## Step 3: Dependencies